FarageExposed Investigation: Why Nigel Farage’s Property Declarations Cannot Be Fully Verified Using Public Records

 7. Standards framework position

-Correspondence from the Office of the Parliamentary Commissioner for Standards indicates that:
+Correspondence from the Office of the Parliamentary Commissioner for Standards explained that:

-• investigations are not initiated without specific evidence of non-compliance.
+• Investigations are not initiated without specific evidence of potential non-compliance

 This section records the stated position of the standards framework.
 No assessment of its adequacy is made here.